tamu-edu/scrollstats/docs/CreateVectorDatasets.md

 - Bend Boundary: the bend boundary is a required input from the user and is required for the raster processing.
-The bend boundary is the manual delineation of the topographically raised platform that conatians the ridge and swale topography of a bend.
+The bend boundary is the manual delineation of the topographically raised platform that contains the ridge and swale topography of a bend.

 **Required for Migration Pathway Creation**